-1. Select the logical model and then on the Diagram Toolbar, click the Diagram and Object Display Options tool.
+1. Select the Logical model and then on the Diagram ribbon, click the Diagram and Object Display Options tool.

-- 2. In the Diagram and Object Display Options dialog, click the Entity tab, and then in the Display Level area, select Entity. - 3.
-Click OK.
+2. In the Diagram and Object Display Options dialog, click the Entity tab, select Entity in the Display Level area, and then click OK.

-Only entity names are displayed for each entity.
-You may also want to relayout the diagram since the entity sizes have changed.
+Note Only entity names are displayed for each entity.
+You may also want to re-layout the diagram since the entity sizes have changed.